 South Africa's rand slips as investors tread cautiously

-But a rates decision due on Thursday and likely credit reviews by ratings agencies Standard & Poors and Moody's has dampened some of the enthusiasm.
+But a rates decision due on Thursday and likely credit reviews by ratings agencies Standard & Poor's and Moody's have dampened enthusiasm.

 Of 22 economists surveyed, 17 expect Reserve Bank Governor Lesetja Kganyago to hold rates steady at 3.5%.
 The remaining five analysts forecast a 25-basis-point cut.